-In these respects, Knox is representative of Australia as a whole, except that the issues of agriculture and forestry do not currently apply in Knox, and this study has hopefully made worthwhile progress on the last of the four points above at the municipal scale.
+In these respects, Knox is representative of Australia as a whole, except that the issues of agriculture and forestry do not currently apply in Knox, and this study has hopefully made worthwhile progress on the last of the four bullet points above at the municipal scale.
+The serious decline of many species of indigenous flora and fauna as a result of drought in recent years suggest that drying climatic conditions are presently the most serious threat to biodiversity in Knox.
+Scientific predictions of climate change in the future suggest that this situation may persist indefinitely.